Costa del Sol

 Within Agia Efimia there is a supermarket by the harbour, ideal for topping up on holiday supplies.
 A 20 minute drive along the coast will get you to the larger town of Sami which has a large supermarket, a butchers, bakeries, as well as many souvenir and jewellery shops.
 At the northern tip of the island, Fiskardo has a larger selection of local food and souvenir shops.

 This resort is home to a great selection of restaurants, tavernas, coffee shops, cafes and snack bars.
-There is plenty of Greek cuisine to try in the restaurants, most of which serve their own speciality dishes.
-What better place to spend the evening than in one of the waterfront restaurants with a glass of wine?
+There is plenty of Greek cuisine to try, most of which serve their own speciality dishes.
+What better place to spend the evening than in one of the waterfront restaurants overlooking the harbour with a glass of wine?